ThePyDuck/Bagh/Readme.md

 # **Bagh Programming Language**
 ### **Pre-Alpha v0.1**

 **Bagh** is a unique programming language that stands out because it uses **Bengali words for commands and syntax** instead of English.
-This makes programming more accessible for Bengali speakers, allowing them to write code in their native language while still maintaining the power of a structured programming language.
+This makes programming more accessible for Bengali speakers, allowing them to write code in their native language while still maintaining the power of a structured programming language. advance feature works only in raw Python Version we will upate EXE/app Version later.

 This project is currently in **pre-alpha development**, meaning new features are still being added, and improvements are ongoing.